krishnaprasad18/Word-Frequency-count1/README.md

 4. A histogram chart is generated, visualizing the top 20 words with the highest occurrence.
 The X-axis represents the words, and the Y-axis represents the number of times they occurred in the text.

-T5. o export the histogram data, click on the "Export" button.
+T5. export the histogram data, click on the "Export" button.
 This will download a CSV file containing the word-frequency data.

 COMPONENTS:
 The application consists of the following main components: